stefanspringer1/Pipeline/README.md

 **NOTE:**

-There currently is a problem with the `@Step` macro under Windows.
+There currently is a problem with the `@Step` macro on Windows.

 As long as this problem exists, you cannot use the `@Step` macro in Windows.
 Instead, you must embed the body of a Step function in the following code: